John McCain, US war hero and political maverick, dead at 81 - Journal du Cameroun

 A rare Republican critic of Trump, McCain accused the president of “naivete,” “egotism” and of sympathizing with autocrats.
 He cast a decisive vote last year that killed Republican attempts to repeal Barack Obama’s health care reforms, something Trump never forgave.

-All living former US presidents lined up to praise McCain for his deep integrity.
+All living former US presidents lined up to praise McCain’s deep integrity.

 “We are all in his debt,” said Obama, the Democrat to whom McCain lost the presidency in 2008.